-This article about vectors and scalars in physics gives a basic introduction of both these quantities.
+This article about vectors and scalars in physics gives a basic introduction to both these quantities.
 Here, we have defined both these quantities and created a list containing examples of both vector and scalar quantities.
 In this article, you will also get to know the differences and some similarities between both scalar and vector quantities.

 Vectors are one of the most important concepts of mathematics.
 Vectors find a wide variety of applications in fields like